MetaMask/metamask-docs/docs/guide/create-dapp.md

 Now let's navigate into the contract.js file inside you start folder.

 Your file should look something like this.
-Don't worry about line 1-31.
+Don't worry about lines 1-31.

 ``` javascript
 const forwarderOrigin = 'http://localhost:9010'